playcanvas/web-components/README.md

 ## Example

-Below is a basic example of how to use PlayCanvas Web Components to create a simple 3D scene (a spinning cube):
+Below is a basic example of how to use PlayCanvas Web Components to create a simple 3D scene (a humble sphere):

 ```html
 <!DOCTYPE html>